emsig/emg3d-asv/README.md

 Currently there are benchmarks for:

-   - `solver`: `solver`.
+   - `solver`: `solver`, `smoothing`, `residual`.
    - `njitted`: None;
    - `utils`: None.

-So almost no benchmarks at all so far.
-But everything is in place, so before trying to improve speed or memory, write a benchmark for it.
+Not too many benchmarks so far.
+But enough to detect any sever regression.
+More importantly, everything is set up and in place.
+So before trying to improve speed or memory in any function, write a benchmark for it.

 Make sure to set
 ```